CBIIT/icdc-bioinformatics/docs/about.md

 title: About
 ---

-Welcome to the Canine Agility Training Center
+Welcome to the ICDC Training Resources
 ========================================================

 A little bit about the data of the ICDC.